whipowill/quake-mod-scarlet/README.md

 - **Visible Weapons** - force weapons to drop visibly outside the backpack
 - **Perfect Balance** - find the perfect balance w/ configurable weapons
 - **Limited Arsenal** - remove Shotgun/Nailgun from the game for better balance
+- **Hitscan FTW** - make Nailgun/Perforator use hitscan instead of projectiles

 ### Experimental Features

 - **Killing Spree** - game announces when you're on a killstreak and when it ends
 - **Stimpacks & Powerups** - build momentum between fights w/ stimpacks and powerups rewards
 - **Highlander Games** - higher the killstreak, the more rewards for the one who takes your head!
-- **Custom Loadouts** - play rockets only, shotguns only, nailguns only, railguns only
+- **Custom Loadouts** - play rockets only, Shotguns only, Nailguns only, railguns only

 ## Changelog